 MOD RCC/12A4/5#49976

-2) No broadcasting satellite serving an area in Region 2 that involves an orbital position different from that contained in the Region 2 Plan shall occupy a nominal orbital position:
+2) No broadcasting satellite serving an area in Region 2 and using a frequency in the band 12.2-12.7 GHz that involves an orbital position different from that contained in the Region 2 Plan shall occupy a nominal orbital position

-a) further east than 54° W in the band 12.5-12.7 GHz; or

-b) further east than 44° W in the band 12.2-12.5 GHz; or

-c) further west than 175.2° W in the band 12.2-12.7 GHz.
+further west than 175.2° W.

 However, modifications necessary to resolve possible incompatibilities during the incorporation of the Regions 1 and 3 feeder-link Plan into the Radio Regulations shall be permitted.